Mark Wilson (musician)

-Mark Jeffrey Wilson (born August 1980) is an Australian musician, originally from Geelong.
+Mark Andrew Wilson (born August 5, 1980) is an Australian musician, originally from Geelong.
 From 2002 to 2012, and since their 2017 comeback, he has played bass guitar for the Melbourne-based rock band, Jet.
 He was asked to join them by three founding members, Nic Cester, Chris Cester and Cameron Muncey, but initially refused out of loyalty to his then-current group, The CA$inos.
 Days later he rang up Muncey and the Cesters and agreed to join their group instead.